swcarpentry/shell-novice/01-filedir.md

 she will call her files `NENE01729A.txt`, `NENE01812A.txt`, and so on.
 All 1520 files will go into the same directory.

-If she is in her home directory,
+If she is in her data-shell directory,
 Nelle can see what files she has using the command:

 ~~~ {.bash}